Written by Sandra Juliana Ericson

 CBD products exist in all forms of ingestion imaginable.
 Baked goods with CBD are one method to take a dose without experiencing the earthy, almost grasslike flavor of the oil.
 Sublingual drops are still the most common form of CBD.
 Tinctures are delicious, made in many flavors to compliment your favorite drink or meal.

 Take CBD capsules if you prefer them.
 Gummies are available in many different dosages and flavors too.
+How about CBD flower?
 No matter what your preference is, there is a CBD product made that you’ll enjoy.

 Full-spectrum CBD products include hints of the other cannabinoids as well.
 THC is still, of course, under the legal .03%.
 The other cannabinoids have the expertise to help with your health as well, and when they are all present together, they work as a team.
 Scientists have dubbed this effect the “entourage effect,” and it is only available from full-spectrum products.